dotnet/EntityFramework.Docs/entity-framework/core/miscellaneous/1x-2x-upgrade.md

 ## New way of getting application services in ASP.NET Core

-> [!TIP]
-> The adoption of this new pattern when updating applications to 2.0 is highly recommended and is required in order for product features like Entity Framework Core Migrations to work.
-The other common alternative is to [implement *IDesignTimeDbContextFactory\<TContext>*](xref:core/miscellaneous/cli/dbcontext-creation#from-a-design-time-factory).

 The recommended pattern for ASP.NET Core web applications has been updated for 2.0 in a way that broke the design-time logic EF Core used in 1.x.
 Previously at design-time, EF Core would try to invoke `Startup.ConfigureServices` directly in order to access the application's service provider.
 In ASP.NET Core 2.0, Configuration is initialized outside of the `Startup` class.
 Applications using EF Core typically access their connection string from Configuration, so `Startup` by itself is no longer sufficient.
 If you upgrade an ASP.NET Core 1.x application, you may receive the following error when using the EF Core tools.

 > No parameterless constructor was found on 'ApplicationContext'.
 Either add a parameterless constructor to 'ApplicationContext' or add an implementation of 'IDesignTimeDbContextFactory&lt;ApplicationContext&gt;' in the same assembly as 'ApplicationContext'

 A new design-time hook has been added in ASP.NET Core 2.0's default template.
 The static `Program.BuildWebHost` method enables EF Core to access the application's service provider at design time.
-If you are upgrading an ASP.NET Core 1.x application, you will need to update you `Program` class to resemble the following.
+If you are upgrading an ASP.NET Core 1.x application, you will need to update the `Program` class to resemble the following.

 ``` csharp
 using Microsoft.AspNetCore;